imatharv/Java-Core/README.md

 <br />

-> _Every branch contains step wise code.
-And the master branch is same as of the last branch._

 ```
 Every branch contains step wise code.
 And the master branch is same as of the last branch.
 ```